rsnodgrass/hassio-addons/rs485-pool-controller/README.md

      https://github.com/rsnodgrass/hassio-addons
 </pre>
 2. Find "RS485 Pool Controller" in the list of add-ons and click Install
-3. Follow [nodejs-poolController](https://github.com/tagyoureit/nodejs-poolController) instructions for configuring the RS485 server that interacts with your pool equipment
-4. Set the add-on's "tty" config option to the tty path for the RS485 adapter connected to your Hass.io hardware.  **NOTE: If you are using a localhost tty other than /dev/ttyUSB0 or /dev/ttyAMA0 this may not work as the TTY hardware devices are not exposed into the Docker container by default.**
+3. Set the add-on's "tty" config option to the tty path for the RS485 adapter connected to your Hass.io hardware.  **NOTE: If you are using a localhost tty other than /dev/ttyUSB0 or /dev/ttyAMA0 this may not work as the TTY hardware devices are not exposed into the Docker container by default.**

-#### Configuration

 Example HASS.io configuration: